LaRambla20/Repo04_RT1-assignment2/README.md

-		issue a warning message on the screen if the iterations counter related to the angular velocity of the robot is greater than 3 issue a warning message on the screen return
+		issue a warning message on the screen if the iterations counter related to the angular velocity of the robot is greater than 3 issue a warning message on the screen

+return
 ```

 ## System Limitations and Possible Improvements
-As far as the limitations of the script are concerned, mainly two of them can be found.
-The first one is that the robot, once it has released a silver token, steps back in order to avoid hitting that token while resetting its orientation.
-This could be a problem if the grabbed silver token was very close to a golden wall, because, while performing the step back, the robot could collide with that wall.
-A possible solution could be to check the distance from the golden walls as a priority with respect to the silver tokens detection.
-In this manner, however, it would be possible that silver blocks that are very close to the walls are not picked up by the robot.
-Another similiar issue concerns the rotation of the robot once it has grabbed a silver token.
-According to the script, the robot rotates one way or the other based on its  initial orientation.
-However, if the grabbed silver token is too close to a golden wall, the robot could, during its rotation, hit the golden blocks.
-In order to solve this issue a control on the distance from the nearest wall should be performed and the rotation should be carried out according to that check.
-A possible improvement could be to implement a solution to this problem that does not rely on the fact that the walls are made of separate blocks.
-Under these circumstances the check on the number of golden blocks around the robot could not be run and the second approach that is here implemented could result in the robot going back.
-In order to avoid that, the method `R.heading` of the class `Robot` could be used.
-As a matter of fact, this method could allow the robot to keep track of its orientation and, therefore, to understand when an odd change of orientation occurs.

-## System Issues
-No particular issues were found.
+As far as the limitations of the script are concerned, the main one is that, by increasing the velocities too much, the control of the robot might fail.
+In the proposed solution the GUI node issues a warning message on the screen if at least one of the velocities is too high.
+Another way to deal with this problem could be to simply not allow the user to increment the velocities once that they reached a certain value.
+As regards the improvements instead, several of them could be carried out.
+For instance, one of them could be to allow the user to directly specify the desired velocities by means of the GUI node.
+Another possible improvement could be to